lxc exec vs ssh

 This is probably the least interesting (or maybe it isn’t, no idea) but I found

-command itself.
-This is due to the fact that SIGKILL
+lxc exec command itself.
+This is due to the fact that SIGKILL cannot be

 handled in a program.
 The only thing the program can do is die… like right